Photo by Veronica Baker Amores

 Clear scope of work

-Quantifiable impacts on the selected community and environment
+Quantifiable impacts on your local community

 Detailed timeline and budget information